shivannis/xandr-docs-public/xandr-docs/articles/invest/page-properties-targeting.md

 ---

-# Page properties targeting in Microsoft Invest
+# Microsoft Invest - Page properties targeting

 Through page properties targeting, you can target impressions based on the position of the creative tag on the page or based on values passed